-Sand comes in lots of different colors and can look absolutely stunning.
-Sand can be obtained fairly cheaply from garden centres, however some types of different colored sand can be quite expensive, as much as £12 for a 10lb bag.
+Sand comes in lots of different colours and can look absolutely stunning.
+Sand can be obtained fairly cheaply from garden centres, however, some types of different coloured sand can be quite expensive, as much as £12 for a 10lb bag.
 Solid waste doesn't tend to get embedded under the sand like it does with gravel.
 You'll find that the waste sits on top of the sand where it is much easier to remove with a gravel vac.
-One drawback of having light colored sand is dirt such as fish poo can look rather unpleasant.
-Pleco waste is particularly unsightly so if you have got fish that are notorious for producing lots of waste, it might be an idea to opt for a dark colored sand where the dirt isn't so obvious.
+One drawback of having light coloured sand is dirt such as fish poo can look rather unpleasant.
+Pleco waste is particularly unsightly so if you have got fish that are notorious for producing lots of waste, it might be an idea to opt for a dark coloured sand where the dirt isn't so obvious.